comit/sonoff-bridge/Hardware-and-Upload.md

 **⚠️️⚠️️⚠️️ Do not connect AC power and serial connection at the same time ⚠️️⚠️️⚠️️**

-Shorting your serial interface with AC will fry your Module, Programmer and even your PC.
+Shorting your serial interface with AC will fry your module, programmer and even your PC.

 ### Sonoff Basic